annmaryroy/QubiC-FPGA-Based-Quantum-Control/setup/01_Prerequisites.md

 Before proceeding, ensure that:

-- Git is installed and accessible from PowerShell.
+- Git is installed and accessible from Windows PowerShell.
 - Python 3.10 is installed.
-- pip is installed with Python.
+- `pip` is installed with Python.
 - Windows PowerShell is available.
 - A stable internet connection is available to download repositories and Python packages.